bsgerber/dpp-dppos/README.md

 This repository includes the R code for all analyses, including R Markdown output

 # Data
-Requests for data is through the [NIDDK Central Repository](https://repository.niddk.nih.gov/studies/dpp/)
+Requests for data can be made through the [NIDDK Central Repository](https://repository.niddk.nih.gov/studies/dpp/)